HappyChainDevs/happychain/docs/account.md

 The use of an iframe is required for security reasons: the local browser storage associated with the iframe's domain holds the local share, which should not accessible to third-party applications.
-The iframe code also holds user information (like his social account name) that he might not want to automatically share with the application — an explicit authorization by connecting to the application is required.
+The iframe code also holds user information (like their social account name) that he might not want to automatically share with the application — an explicit authorization by connecting to the application is required.

 > Depending on which social wallet provider we end up using, the local share might actually be
 > stored in another iframe, nested inside the Happy Account iframe.

-The iframe also enables to user to log in only once to his social account, then to connect to any app by simply clicking a confirmation button in the popup.
+The iframe also enables to user to log in only once to their social account, then to connect to any app by simply clicking a confirmation button in the popup.

 The use of a popup is required for anything that requires the user's approval (connecting to an app,